gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

     and PositionsOnly, where VelocitiesOnly is only propagated by half the time step of PositionsOnly.

+The propagators also allow to implement temperature and pressure coupling schemes by offering (templated) scaling of the velocities.

 #### `CompositeSimulatorElement`
 The composite simulator element takes a list of elements and implements the ISimulatorElement interface, making a group of elements effectively behave as one.
 This simplifies building algorithms.

+#### `VRescaleThermostat`
+The `VRescaleThermostat` implements the v-rescale thermostat.
+It takes a callback to the propagator and updates the velocity scaling factor according to the v-rescale thermostat formalism.

+#### `ParrinelloRahmanBarostat`
+The `ParrinelloRahmanBarostat` implements the Parrinello-Rahman barostat.
+It integrates the Parrinello-Rahman box velocity equations, takes a callback to the propagator to update the velocity scaling factor, and scales the box and the positions of the system.

+#### `FreeEnergyPerturbationElement`
+The `FreeEnergyPerturbationElement` holds the lambda vector and the current FEP state, offering access to its values via getter functions.
+The FreeEnergyPerturbationElement does update the lambda values during the simulation run if lambda is non-static.
+It implements the checkpointing client interface to save its current state for restart.

 ## Data structures